lua-carbon/carbon/docs/Classes/Nanotube.md

 Fires an event by name and passes parameters to the handlers registered to it.

 Returns the number of handlers that were triggered by this event.

+A second parameter will be returned if the event was canceled.
 <hr/>
 <h4 class="method-name"><span class="doc-scope doc-object">object</span> <span class="doc-visibility doc-public">public</span> Nanotube:On(<code><a href="Types#string">string</a> name, <a href="Types#function">function</a> method, [<a href="Types#number">number</a> priority]</code>)</h4>
 <p class="method-returns bold">Returns <code>self</code></p>